Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 Before we get started on your Turkey 2-week itinerary guide, let’s chat about the history.
 Turkey has a long and fascinating history that spans thousands of years.
 In ancient times, the region was home to powerful civilizations such as the Hittites, Greeks, and Romans, who left a lasting legacy through impressive architectural ruins and cultural artifacts.
 In the 14th century, the Ottoman Turks rose to power and established a vast empire that lasted for centuries, spanning across Europe, Asia, and Africa.
 However, by the early 20th century, the Ottoman Empire was in decline.

 After World War I, Turkey became a republic under the leadership of Mustafa Kemal Atatürk and formed a secular, democratic government.
-Today, Turkey is a modern nation with a rich cultural heritage and a diverse population, and it plays a vital role in global politics and economics.
+Today, Turkey is one of the most popular modern nations with a rich cultural heritage and a diverse population, and it plays a vital role in global politics and economics.

 Here are a few questions you may have about spending two weeks in Turkey;